-Join David D. Levine for an in-depth discussion in this video Entering and leaving vi, part of Up and Running with vi.
+Join David D. Levine for an in-depth discussion in this video Entering and leaving vi, part of Learning vi.

 As you might expect for a Unix command, vi starts from the command line.
 The command vi, or vi, is followed by the name, or names of the file or files, that you're going to be editing.
 If you specify the name of an existing file, it reads it into memory.
 If you specify a file that doesn't exist, it starts off with an empty buffer, and then later on, when you save, it'll save to that file name.
 But note that the file is not created until the first time you save.
 After you've finished editing the file, you enter Shift+ZZ, that is to say, two capital Z's, one right after the other, which writes the file and quits from vi.